Hap-Map/HapMap/reports/week5-report.md

     - Integrate location with Maps API
     - Work on backend testing suite for API endpoints to make sure APIs work as expected
 - Aditya:
-  - Working on implementing speech-to-text integration for the search bar
+    - Implementing speech-to-text integration for the search bar
-  - Working on finding the route between two locations using the Directions API
-  - Integrating accessible design principles into the app modules
+    - Adding a text-to-speech API for the app
 - Jesse: Start implementing the main navigation pages